jottakas/rock-paper-scissors/README.md

 #### Run Angular
 The folder "Presentation" includes the source code for the Angular project.
 To run it, you need to install node

-Then it's as easy as running "npm start" from the CMD.
+Then install the dependencies running the command "npm i" from the CMD.

+Finally, after it's installed run "npm start".

 To run tests you can run "npm test".